Am I doing this homeschool thing good enough?

 1. Let’s talk about “good enough.”
 What are you trying to measure your homeschool against (aka the other place that might be “good enough”)?

 Let’s just consider the possible options of what you’re trying to measure your homeschool against:

 - Is it our in-laws’ expectations of what our homeschool should look like that we’re comparing ourselves to?

 - Are we accustomed to what an education looks like based on our conventional educational experiences?

-- Would an ideal homeschool be like that pretty one on Instagram with those hand-drawn nature cards, a homeschool room with colour-coordinated posters, and flash cards in the morning basket?
+- Would an ideal homeschool be like that pretty one on Instagram with those hand-drawn nature cards, a homeschool room with color-coordinated posters, and flashcards in the morning basket?

-- Would your homeschool be ideal if you could include two languages in your routine like Charlotte Mason did in her school?
+- Would your homeschool be ideal if you could include two languages in your routine as Charlotte Mason did in her school?

 - Would it be good enough if your kids excelled on the state or province’s standardized testing?